kdnguyenx/rambo-bot/README.md

 $ cd rambo-bot
 ```

-You need to add these following values to `config.json` file (recommended) or you can use `.env` file
+You need to add these following values to `config.json` file (recommended) or you can use `.env` as an alternative
 ```json
 {
   "token": "<your_bot_token>",